Bill Hansell: Political career

 Hansell was elected to the Umatilla County commission in 1982.
 He served as a county commissioner through 2012.
 While serving as a county commissioner, he was elected president of the Association of Oregon Counties and then president of the National Association of Counties.
 While on the board of the national organization, he testified before the United States Congress, advocating for agriculture and rural affairs legislation.

 As the 2012 legislative session came to a close, the retiring state senator from District 29, David Nelson, encouraged Hansell to run for his seat.
 After some consideration, Hansell decided to seek the District 29 senate seat as a Republican.
 He won the District 29 senate seat in the 2012 election.
 He took his seat in January 2013.
 District 29 covers a large part of rural eastern Oregon, including Gilliam, Morrow, Wallowa, Sherman, Umatilla, and Union counties plus part of Wasco County.
 Geographically, the district is the second largest in the state.
 He was re-elected to the senate in 2016 and 2020.

 He was a conservative Republican legislator who received a 100 percent score from the Oregon Chamber of Commerce in 2020.
 His career voting record received a 56 percent positive score from the American Conservative Union and a 37 percent career rating from the Oregon League of Conservation Voters.
 He earned 20 percent positive rating from the state government employees' labor union.

-In 2019 and 2020, when the senate's Democratic majority scheduled floor votes on several controversial bill, Hansell joined fellow Republicans in two walkouts that shut down the senate due to a lack a quorum.
+In 2019 and 2020, when the senate's Democratic majority scheduled floor votes on several controversial bill, Hansell joined fellow Republicans in two walkouts that shut down the senate due to a lack of quorum.
 On June 20, 2019, all 11 Republican state senators, including Hansell, walked out of the Oregon State Capitol, going into hiding or fleeing the state.
 Their aim was to prevent a vote on a cap-and-trade bill that was intended to lower greenhouse gas emissions by 2050 to combat climate change.
 The Senate had 30 seats with 1 vacant due to a death.
 Without the Republican senators, the remaining 18 Democratic senators could not reach a quorum of 20 to hold a vote.